juhasev/sample-ninja-help/rewards-virtual-incentives.md

 ## Virtual Incentives

 Are you an existing client and need to reach your dedicated account manager?
-Email us at support@virtualincentives.com.
+Please email us at support@virtualincentives.com.

 I'm new to SampleNinja and would like to get started right away?
 Please email support@virtualincentives.com or visit www.virtualincentives.com.